jessicafransson/coffee-shop/README.md

 ### Wireframe

 I took a lot of inspiration for this project from Code Institutes Boutique Ado, and also from Gringo's website as described above.
 I did a start design on Figma to try and set up the main page and view for the products.
+I decided i wanted the pages to follow the same style, so for the other pages on the website the style followed the product page mock-up.
+The footer is always on the page the user is, and also the navigation bar.

 * First mockup looked like this: